 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 Editor’s note: This is a recurring post, regularly updated with new information.

 This is one of the most exciting times to earn credit card rewards.
 The best rewards credit cards in 2020 offer large signup bonuses, maximize your daily spending, and offer exciting card benefits.
 If you’re ready to maximize your credit card spending, now is one of the best times to explore the many credit card reviews.

 We all have different spending styles and reward preferences.
-That’s why we’re giving you several options for some of the best travel credit cards 2020 and some of the best cash back credit cards 2019.
+That’s why we’re giving you several options for some of the best travel credit cards for 2020 and some of the best cash back credit cards for 2020.
 Here are some of the best rewards credit cards in each category.
 Also, these are the best credit cards for online shopping this season.

 - Capital One® Venture® Rewards Credit Card – 2x on all spending

 Use this table to jump to our picks for specific subgroups of credit cards like travel, airline, hotel, cash back, and business credit cards: